Jean7667/RBM_APP/README.md

 ![alt text](<Rbm Project Moscow.png>)

-You can review the project management at https://github.com/users/Jean7667/projects/6
+You can review the project management at 🔗 https://github.com/users/Jean7667/projects/6

 ### Navbar and Footer:

 - The site is design for wide screens first but it is fully responsive.
 - The site has been tested on ResponsiveStack, physical device such as Honor phone, Iphone 13 and android tablet.

-A video is available on Youtube to demonstrate the responsiveness
+A video is available on Youtube to demonstrate the responsiveness for each media query

 https://youtu.be/uZGk-1jmttI

 - Navbar and footer are present on every page
 - Navbar's content changes depending on user authentication, allowing access to profile and user bookings